-If your baseline is $20,000, anything above that is luxurious living; your gateway to financial equilibrium is easier to access, and you can allow yourself to enjoy the benefits of earning more, rather than perceiving $40,000 or $100,000 or $800,000 as a failure; as being beneath you.
+If your baseline is $20,000, anything above that is luxurious living.
+Your gateway to financial equilibrium is easier to access, and you can allow yourself to enjoy the benefits of earning more, rather than perceiving $40,000 or $100,000 or $800,000 as a failure, as beneath you.

-I know folks who make very little money, and for whom that’s more than enough.
+I know folks who make very little money, and for whom that little bit is more than enough.

-Rather than trying to raise our baselines, then, it’s perhaps a good idea to focus on keeping our baselines low so that we don’t limit ourselves.
-Figure out how to be satisfied with little, so that we might be even happier when we have more.
+Rather than trying to raise our baselines, then, it’s often a good idea to focus on keeping our baselines low so that we don’t limit ourselves.
+To figure out how to be satisfied with little so that we might be even happier when we have a lot.

-We set baselines for our professional status, our relationships, how and what we create, real estate, our dietary habits, the technology we use, and the clothing we wear.
-Deciding that our happiness is tethered to owning the right kind of gadget or eating at the right restaurant is just as debilitating as deciding we need to make a million dollars to be fulfilled; it sets a baseline that we cannot dip below without being miserable.
+We set baselines for our professional status, our relationships, how and what we create, our real estate, our dietary habits, the technology we use, and the clothing we wear.
+Deciding that our happiness is tethered to owning the right kind of gadget or eating at the right restaurant is just as debilitating as deciding we need to make a million dollars to be fulfilled.
+It sets a baseline that we cannot dip below without being miserable.